brucefan1983/gpuqt/README.md

 * There is also a file named "input.txt" in the "examples" folder, which is a "driver input file".

-## Prerequisite
+## Prerequisites

-Need a CUDA-enabled GPU with compute capability of 2.0 or higher, a g++ compiler and a CUDA toolkit.
+Need a computer/workstation/cluster equipped with one or more CUDA-enabled GPUs with compute capability of 2.0 or higher, a g++ compiler and a CUDA toolkit.
+The code has only been tested in linux systems.

 ## Installing